sebsto/AWSVPN/README.md

 Known Issue
 -----------

-If you are starting an EC2 instance yourself, instead of using the provided vpn-ec2-start script provided, you will start a newer version of the Amazon Linux image which contains some incompatible changes in directory layout
+If you are starting an EC2 instance yourself, instead of using the provided vpn-ec2-start script, you will start a newer version of the Amazon Linux image which contains some incompatible changes in directory layout.

 This will cause the vpn-ec2-install script to fail at line 100.